Let's talk about waste, baby

 Waste - in the environmental sense - is material that is discarded.
 According to Merriam-Webster, it is "refuse from places of human or animal habitation."
 Since animal waste is merely a product of their biological functions, we're leaving them out of this discussion.

 We humans create a heckuva lot of waste.
 Here are a few stats: in 2019, the United States population was estimated to be 328 million people.
 According to the U.S. Environmental Protection Agency, each American generates 6 pounds of waste each day.
 So, 328 million people x 6 pounds = 1,968,000,000.
 Yup.
 Almost two billion pounds of waste (or 993,000 tons) every day.
 Every. day.

 Think about that for a moment.
 Consider everything you "throw away" or get rid of.
-Food waste, whether discarded or chopped up in the disposal, styrofoam carryout containers, diapers, plastic yogurt cups, aluminum cans, junk mail, old sofas, empty toilet paper rolls, dog food bags, laundry detergent jugs, plastic water bottles, straws, paper towels, old shoes, bags of leaves, old tires.
-Lots of different types of things.
+Food waste, whether discarded or chopped up in the disposal, styrofoam carryout containers, diapers, plastic yogurt cups, aluminum cans, junk mail, old sofas, clothes, empty toilet paper rolls, dog food bags, dolls, dollhouses, laundry detergent jugs, plastic water bottles, straws, paper towels, old shoes, bags of leaves, old tires.
+ALL the things.